 January 1 to March 14 – GTPW collects WEEKLY on your regular recycling day with the exception of Friday, which will be picked up on Thursday.

-March 15 to October 31 – The GTMUA collects leaves WEEKLY on the same day as your regular recycling day.
+March 15 to October 31 – GTMUA collects leaves WEEKLY on the same day as your regular recycling day.
 Example: Your recycling day is every other Friday – your leaves will be picked up every Friday.
-Leaves can be placed into your yellow recycling bucket, a two handled container, a compostable brown bag or a trash bag left untied at the curb.
+Leaves can be placed into your yellow recycling bucket, a two handled container, a compostable brown lawn bag or a trash bag left at the curb.
 Maximum weight for each bag or container is 40 pounds.
 A maximum of 20 bags per week is allowed.

-November 1 to December 31 – GTPW collects according the the fall leaf schedule.
+November 1 to December 31 – GTPW collects according to the fall leaf schedule.
 Residents are reminded to rake their leaves to the curbside only during the fall leaf schedule.
 Please do not park your vehicles in front of leaves during your collection week.